 She pressed the half empty wrapper against his abdomen.
 She walked her fingers up his chest.
 His heart pounded as her digits tickled his nipple while they slid past.

 He would have said something, but he wasn’t sure the sounds he made would be at all appropriate, and they might’ve been past that point now anyway.
 Her fingers continued up his neck and then traced along the line of his jaw.
 Even though it made no difference in the amount of light, Taylor felt his eyes close.
 He kept silent and he felt his face go lax with pleasure.
 Whether he should or not, he enjoyed her touch.
 For once he wasn’t worried about if the woman was marriage material or if she would be able to put up with his schedule.
 He wasn’t thinking about any of that.
 In the dark, he didn’t even have to worry about how she was reacting, because he couldn’t see.
 It was all about how she made him feel, and he felt alive.

 Then her fingers found his lips.
 His suddenly dry lips.
 Without thinking, his tongue darted out to wet them, but he ended up licking her finger instead.

 Roxy wrote her first story at age six on an electric typewriter.
 It was about a cat and a haunted house.
 Thankfully, her stories and technology have matured since then.
 Now Roxy spends her days fighting the evil day job in hopes of conquering the stories that run rampant in her head when she comes home at night.
 When she discovered Erotic Romance, Roxy fell in love.
 She can’t wait to share all her fun and sexy stories with everyone.

-To connect with Roxy Mews find her babbling on Twitter, friend her on Facebook, visit her Blog, or find all these links on RoxyRocksMe.com.
+To connect with Roxy Mews find her babbling on Twitter, friend her on Facebook, visit her blog and find out more on RoxyRocksMe.com.